nisnevich/discord-consensus-bot/readme.md

 # Eco Discord Lazy Consensus Bot

-A Discord bot that helps communities make decisions by implementing the [Lazy Consensus](https://community.apache.org/committers/lazyConsensus.html) decision-making process.
-It allows users to submit grant proposals and have them approved if there are no objections after a certain period of time.
-This approach is used by open source projects such as Apache Foundation.
+This Discord bot helps communities make faster and more efficient decisions using the [Lazy Consensus](https://community.apache.org/committers/lazyConsensus.html) process.
+Users can submit proposals and have them automatically approved if there are no objections.
+This approach, used by leading open-source projects, saves time by eliminating the need for explicit voting.

 The bot is developed specifically for [Eco](https://eco.org/) Discord community.
 You can [join](http://discord.eco.org/) to see it in action.